mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## New software stack

-  Currently a very basic set of compilers is available.
-Scott is activly building and testing the next level of tools.
+  Currently a _very basic_ set of compilers is available.
+Scott is actively building and testing the next level of tools.
 All software is available through modules e.g.

       module load gcc cuda openmpi/4.1.4-pmi-cuda-ucx cmake